 The biggest expense that most people face after a personal injury is medical expenses.
 Depending on your injury, you may have accrued thousands upon thousands of dollars in medical expenses.
-The costs may extend further if you require physical therapy or on-going medical follow up appointments.
+The costs may extend further if you require physical therapy or ongoing medical follow up appointments.
 The more severe your injuries, the more your injury award should be.
-If you had immense pain and suffering along with disability that prevents you from working, all this factors into your personal injury award.
+If you had immense pain and suffering along with a disability that prevents you from working, all this factors into your personal injury award.

 If you were injured in a car accident, your car most likely has sustained damage.
 Depending on the severity of the accident, this can be a substantial amount.
 Your personal injury award should cover the damage to your car and give you enough to replace your vehicle with one of the same market value.